Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 Another reason the Great Commission is so great is because it is the fulfillment of the first commandment God gave man.
 What was that first commandment?
 Even before the commandment not to eat of the Tree of the Knowledge of Good and Evil (it would be hard to build a life around not doing something!), God commanded Adam to be fruitful and multiply.
 So important is this sacred task that when God saved mankind through the ark of salvation, He repeated it to Noah twice.

 But simply having children isn’t enough any longer.
-Now that our children are all born in sin, it is not enough to populate the earth with Adolf Hitlers and Saddam Husseins or even Mother Theresas without the grace of discipleship in her life.
+Now that our children are all born in sin, it is not enough to populate the earth with Adolf Hitlers and Saddam Husseins, or even Mother Teresas without the grace of discipleship in her life.
 To be fruitful and multiply now requires that we have children and disciple them.
 This is why the task of bearing children and keeping them in the covenant is so crucial and always has been.
-It’s why every threat to the family as God ordained it, such as homosexuality or divorce or unwed mothers, is so destructive to human life and well-being.
+It’s why every threat to the family as God ordained it, such as abortion or homosexuality or divorce or unwed mothers, is so destructive to human life and well-being.

-The truth is that there are about twenty-three million new Christians every year (based on an average of the years 1990-2000.)
+The truth is that there are about 23 million new Christians every year (based on an average of the years 1990-2000.)
 Now: how many of those 23 million new Christians made each year came from conversion from some other religion or no religion at all?
 The answer is about 1.8 million, which means that 21.3 million are born into Christian families.
 In other words, about 12 times as many Christians are made each year by Christians having children as are made by all of the churches’ and Christians’ efforts to “evangelize.”

 Now the really interesting part of discipleship is that sociologists of religion have shown that the primary way that people become Christians is based on the density of the social networks they have.
 In other words, if someone is an atheist at a university, and all of his friends and colleagues are committed atheists, we should pity the poor Christian student who thought it was his duty to “convert” the professor.
 I’m not at all saying that we shouldn’t do such bold things: God performs miracles.
 But I am saying that it would be a miracle because it is not the normal way that God works.

 Now where is it that we have the greatest density of social networks?
 It would have to be a social situation where you had the most time possible for the disciple of Jesus Christ to disciple someone.
-It would have to be the social situation where the discipler is as highly motivated to persevere in the laborious, often dull, exhausting work of making a disciple of Jesus Christ.
+It would have to be the social situation where the discipler is as highly motivated as possible to persevere in the laborious, often dull, exhausting work of making a disciple of Jesus Christ.
 And it would have to be the social situation where the person to be discipled is at the most impressionable time in his life.

 Now let me see . . . where in the world could we ever find a social situation that meets all these criteria?
 In the Christian family!
 It’s no surprise, then, that God’s primary means of fulfilling the Great Commission has always been through the covenant He establishes with families.
 If you don’t believe me, then go back and read the whole Old Testament.